 Leaving pretty Ubud behind, there’s a town perfect for surfers and brunch fanatics that I recommend you visit during two weeks in Bali.

 Day 4 – travel to Canggu

-We had a leisurely brunch in Ubud before catching a ride to Canggu but you could use the morning to explore or even climb Mount Batur.
+We had a leisurely brunch in Ubud before catching a ride to Canggu to continue our Bali itinerary, but you could use the morning to explore or even climb Mount Batur.
 A taxi between Ubud and Canggu will cost around 250,000 IDR ($17).

 We arrived in Canggu, hired a scooter and headed straight to Tanah Lot to see a stunning sunset.